Frequently asked questions on e-Authorizations

 If an e-service allows the user to act on the behalf of someone who is deceased, the assignee may do so using the mandates granted to the deceased person until they expire.
 If the e-service does not allow the user to act on behalf of a deceased person, nothing can be done with the mandates granted prior to death.

-A company's mandates are tied to the Business ID.
+The company's mandates are tied to either the Business ID or VAT ID of a foreign company or the company ID of a foreign company's country of registration.
 If the company’s Business ID does not change, there is no need for new mandates.
 The validity of a mandate is always checked on the basis of Business ID.

 A company employee can have mandates that are connected with the mandates received by their company (mandate to represent and representative's right to grant an authorisation).
 If the employee leaves the company, the employer must invalidate these mandates.
 If an employee needs the mandates in a new job, the new employer will grant the necessary new mandates.